A Systematic Survey of General Sparse Matrix-Matrix Multiplication: Background

-\subsection{Algebraic Multigrid Solvers}
+Due to the high time and memory overhead of MCL, high performance MCL (HipMCL) algorithm is proposed for fast clustering of large-scale networks on distributed platforms \cite{2020MarClu}.

-Algebraic Multigrid (AMG) is a multi-grid method developed by utilizing some important principles and concepts of Geometric multigrid (GMG), and it requires no explicit geometric knowledge of the problem.
-AMG method iteratively solves large and sparse linear systems $Ax=b$ by automatically constructing a hierarchy of grids and inter-grid transfer operators.
-It achieves optimality by employing two complementary processes: smoothing and coarse-grid correction.
-The smoother is generally fixed to be a simple point-wise method such as Gauss-Seidel or weighted Jacobi for eliminating the high-frequency error.
-Coarse-grid correction involves three phases, including projecting error to a coarser grid through restriction operator, solving a coarse-grid system of equations, and then projecting the solution back to the fine grid through interpolation (also called prolongation) operator \cite{1717312}\cite{Briggs:2000:MTS:347185}.
+\subsubsection{Algebraic Multigrid Solvers}

-Algorithm \ref{alg:AMG_setup} describes the construction of several important operators in AMG.
-First, the strength operation identifies the strongly connected edges in the matrix $A_l$ at level $l$ to construct strength-of-connection matrix $S_l$ (line 3 of Algorithm \ref{alg:AMG_setup}).
-Next, the interpolation operator $P_l$ is constructed to transfer information from level $l+1$ to level $l$ (line 4 of Algorithm \ref{alg:AMG_setup}).
-Finally, the coarse-grid operator is constructed by a Galerkin triple-matrix product (line 5 of Algorithm \ref{alg:AMG_setup}), which is implemented with two sparse matrix-matrix multiplications \cite{Georgii2010}\cite{BellDO12}\cite{Ballard2016}\cite{Bienz2018}\cite{Elliott2018}.
+Algebraic Multigrid (AMG) is a multi-grid method developed based on Geometric multigrid (GMG).
+AMG iteratively solves large and sparse linear system $\matr{A}\vect{x}=\vect{b}$ by automatically constructing a hierarchy of grids and inter-grid transfer operators \cite{1717312}\cite{Briggs:2000:MTS:347185}.
+Generally, AMG includes two processes: \textit{setup} and \textit{solve}.
+The \textit{setup} phase constructs multiple components of multigrid algorithm.
+The \textit{solve} phase executes multigrid cycling based on these components, and SpMV dominates this phase.
+SpGEMM is an important kernel in \textit{setup} phase, whose critical steps are presented in Algorithm \ref{alg:AMG_setup}.
+It first constructs interpolation operator $\matr{P}_l$ based on input matrix $\matr{A}$ (line 3), then the restriction operator $\matr{R}_l$ is the transposition of $\matr{P}_l$ (line 4).
+Finally, the coarse-grid system $\matr{A}_{l+1}$ is constructed using Galerkin product (line 5), which is implemented with two SpGEMMs \cite{BellDO12}\cite{Ballard2016}.
+Generally, $\matr{P}_l$ is tall and skinny, and $\matr{R}_l$ is short and fat.
+Their non-zeros' distribution is closely related to the used interpolation algorithms.

-These matrix-matrix multiplications, taking more than $80\%$ of the total construction time, are the most expensive components.
-Moreover, the construction of operators (and thus SpGEMM) is a considerable part of the overall execution since it may occur at every time step (for transient problems) or even multiple times per time step (for non-linear problems), making it important to optimize SpGEMM \cite{Elliott2018}.
+These SpGEMMs, taking more than $80\%$ of the total construction time, are the most expensive components.
+Moreover, the construction of operators (thus SpGEMM) is an expensive part in overall execution since it may occur at every time step (for transient problems) or even multiple times per time step (for non-linear problems), making it important to optimize SpGEMM \cite{Elliott2018}.